“We do not see things as they are. We see things as we are.”

 In one interesting experiment, cricket players on the Caribbean island of Dominica experienced a surge in testosterone and aggressive behavior after winning against another village, but did not experience the same surge when winning against a team from their own village.
 Similarly, it has been shown that an increase in testosterone typically experienced by men in the presence of a potential mate is muted if she is in a relationship with a relative or friend.

-This suggests that building empathy and “identification with the enemy” may prove useful as techniques for countering aggressive behavior in mediation.
-There is also research suggesting that while women may be better at brokering harmony within groups, men may be better at making peace between groups.
+This suggests again that building empathy and “identification with the enemy” will prove useful as techniques for countering aggressive behavior.
+There is also research suggesting that whereas women may be better at brokering harmony within groups, men may be better at making peace between groups.
 These techniques suggest that it may be possible to identify more precisely which approach will work best in a given setting to reduce warfare and aggression.

 Implications for Conflict Resolution